The Car Connection BMW i8 Overview

 MORE: Read our 2020 BMW i8 review

 The i8 is the second vehicle to come out of the automaker's "i" sub-brand, following the i3 city car to market.
-The i8 can be considered the current technology flagship for BMW and with a base price of more than $140,000, is easily the most expensive offering from the Bavarian automaker to start.
+The i8 can be considered the current technology flagship for BMW and with a base price of more than $140,000 its near the tops for entry price as well.

 Though the two are related in some ways, the i8 coupe appeals to a different audience than the i3—those who want fast performance in a light car without the bulk and fuel consumption of a V-8 or V-10 engine.
 It's less practical than the i3 of course, and uses the weight savings and other technologies for a combination of performance and efficiency.

 First unveiled as the Vision EfficientDynamics concept car at the 2009 Frankfurt Motor Show, the i8 sports coupe is fitted with two entirely separate powertrains.
-Up front, an electric motor draws energy from a battery pack to drive the front wheels; a turbocharged 1.5-liter 3-cylinder engine powers the rear wheels.
+Up front, an electric motor draws energy from a battery pack to drive the front wheels; a 1.5-liter turbo-3 powers the rear wheels.